Tetany is a medical condition that leads to painful muscle contractions. It typically begins in the jaw and then progresses to the rest of the body.

 Avoid ingesting alkaline substances such as antacids can help prevent the development of alkalosis and tetany.

-Complications Caused by Tetany
+Complications caused by tetany

 Because Tetany can be due to a severe condition, not seeking treatment can lead to serious complications and permanent damage.